pR0Ps/znc-logsearch/README.md

 The functionality of this module is provided by shell globbing and grep.
 This means that the channel/user portion of the command obeys normal globbing rules.
-The query is fed directly into "grep -i", which means that normal regex is supported.
+The query is fed directly into "grep -i", which means that normal regex is supported where it is supprted on the system ZNC is running on.

 Commands:
 +====================+========================================+